Spring Cup 2020 has ended – cancelled, actually, due to COVID-19.

 HOW MUCH IS IT?

-The Spring Cup fee will be $110, payable only once a player is invited to join a team.
-Players who do not already have an AYSO membership from the Fall must purchase one from Blue Sombrero for an additional $17.50.
+The fee for Spring Cup 2021 is TBD.
+In 2019, the Spring Cup fee was $110, payable only once a player is invited to join a team.
+In addition, players who do not already have an AYSO National Membership (from Fall or Winter program) must purchase one from Blue Sombrero for an additional $20.00.
+See “Registration” above for details.

 WHEN ARE PRACTICES?